The Ball and the Truth

 Possession football does two things simultaneously that no other style does as well.
 First, it retains control.
 Second, by circulating the ball quickly, it moves the ball faster than any individual can run.
 The counter‑attack may be fast in moments, but counters are episodic and probabilistically disadvantaged.
 Possession, on the other hand, is continuous and probabilistically advantaged.

 This is why Cruyff’s insights and approach matter.
-He did not merely prefer passing; he recognized that space and time are manipulated more effectively by the ball than by bodies.
+He recognized that space and time are manipulated more effectively by the ball than by bodies.
 The shortest path between two points on a football pitch is not a sprint—it is a pass.
-The most important sentence in his autobiography, which is likely the most important book published on modern football, is the sentence in which he says the single most important player on the field isn’t the one with the ball, and it isn’t the one who is about to receive the ball.
-It’s the player who is already thinking or moving to get the ball when the next player gets it.
-Properly employed, Cruyff’s approach results in the opposing team chasing shadows.
-They tire.
-They lose shape.
-They foul.
-Eventually they concede.
+In his autobiography he makes the essential point that the most important player is neither the one with the ball nor the one receiving it, but the one already moving into space before the pass arrives.

 Manchester City represents the next stage.
 Guardiola is notoriously demanding; his approach, which during the peak years was augmented by the genius of De Bruyne in moving the ball upfield, is much less romantic than it is logical.
 City’s football under Guardiola is less improvisational than peak Barcelona, and more relentless.
 Possession is no longer a means to express beauty in movement; it’s a method of enforcing the probabilistic nature of the game.
 City presses not to counter, but to repossess.
 It attacks not to surprise, but to compress the pitch until resistance fails and the ball finds the net.